 Can you travel Vietnam with $25/day?
 Yes, but should you?
 That question sparks endless debate among backpackers.
 Vietnam is famous for being a budget-friendly destination, but let’s be real—how much budget for Vietnam trip is truly needed if you want the best of authentic street food, vibrant cities like Da Nang and Ho Chi Minh City, and unforgettable adventures in Ha Long Bay?
+Let's explore with Vietpower Travel in the following post!

 To answer the golden question—how much budget for Vietnam trip in 2025—let’s start with real-world cost ranges based on updated data and actual traveler reports.